TonyM1958/covid19/README.md

 Analysis of public data on the spread of covid-19: [view results using github viewer](covid.ipynb)

 ## Process
-The analysis takes daily data from the [European Centre for Disease Prevention and Control (ECDC)](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide), updated for the previous day around 12 noon UK time.
+The analysis takes daily data from the [European Centre for Disease Prevention and Control (ECDC)](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide), updated for the previous day around 11 am UK time.
 A further update to UK data is made around 5pm when daily figures are published.

 The raw number of new cases and deaths reported each day can be erratic, making it difficult to detect the peak correctly.
 To allow for this, the analysis generates a smoothed data set that is the daily average for a sliding window.
 The window used is 7 days i.e. a specific days average looks across 3 days before, the current day and 3 days after.